ThakeeNathees/pocketlang/README.md

 ## MiniScript Language

-MiniScript is a simple embeddable, functional, dynamic-typed, bytecode-interpreted, scripting language written in C. It uses the [mark-and-sweep](https://en.wikipedia.org/wiki/Tracing_garbage_collection) method for garbage collection.
+MiniScript is a simple, fast, embeddable, functional, dynamic-typed, bytecode-interpreted, scripting language written in C. It uses the [mark-and-sweep](https://en.wikipedia.org/wiki/Tracing_garbage_collection) method for garbage collection.
 MiniScript is  is syntactically similar to Ruby.
 The frontend and expression parsing techniques were written using [Wren Language](https://wren.io/)  and their wonderful book [craftinginterpreters](http://www.craftinginterpreters.com/) as a reference.

 ### What MiniScript looks like